Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps %xmm1,(%rsp)
 ```

-Interesting thing is to have loop control instructions (from benchmark library) in the middle of the loop - for other implementations I didn't included them on listings as they are after part which is doing actual work.
+The interesting thing is to have loop control instructions (from benchmark library) in the middle of the loop - for other implementations I didn't include them on listings as they are after the part which is doing actual work.
 On Travis CI where measuring time has better resolution this implementation seems to be a little better (around 0.499 ns vs 0.540 ns with version presented below for multiplication code).
 We will see this many times done by GCC in other tests.
-Usually those tests have better results than other.
+Usually those tests have better results than the other.
 This reordering probably can result in returning from the measured function early and biasing the result.
-I didn't analyzed in detail how google benchmark library work and why this effect takes place even if I'm using the memory barriers to prevent that.
+I didn't analyze in detail how google benchmark library work and why this effect takes place even if I'm using the memory barriers to prevent that.

-Alternative assembly was produced by Eigen, Blaze and Mathfu libraries which is same as assemby produced by MSVC for Eigen and GLM SIMD:
+Alternative assembly was produced by Eigen, Blaze and Mathfu libraries which is same as assembly produced by MSVC for Eigen and GLM SIMD:

 ```assembly
 mov    (%rsp),%rax